 All your existing investments are required to be connected to your NRO account.
 Your status should be updated in all your Investment Portfolios.

 There is no provision to update this online.
 So you must personally visit the nearest CAMs/Karvy office.
 The KYC documents listed above, along with an account statement (NRO) copy are required.
-And it must be completed within a few days of the change in status.
+It must be completed within a few days of the change in status.

 NRI Investing in Mutual Funds